-1. Hiking up Namsan Park to N Seoul Tower
+1. Day Hike up to Namsan Park to N Seoul Tower

 Put on your walking shoes and get moving.
 A trek around Namsan Park – one of the most treasured nature parks in Seoul, can be completed comfortably between 40 – 50 minutes for all ages.
 Do not be surprised though, to see an ‘ajumma (a Korean word for middle age woman) overtaking you with her little dog.
 Once you reached the top, be rewarded by the beautiful view of N Seoul tower, amidst fences of love locks.
 Highly recommended to visit the park during the autumn season, where the trees will be flushed with hues of red, orange and yellow, or in winter, where the entire place is coated in white blanket of snow.

 2. Moonlight Walking Tour at Changdeokgung Palace

 So the next time you come to Seoul, do opt for these fun modes of transportation (foot, boat, and bicycle) to experience the beauty of this Seoul city in a less conventional mode.
 Whether it is in spring, summer, autum or winter, this destination has something to offer you.

 Cities to explore Beyond Seoul